Child Disability Payment decision making guide

 Social Security Scotland can make a decision about the process of applying for a benefit.
 A process decision can be about either:

-- whether an individual has made a valid application for assistance or a request for a re-determination of their entitlement
+- whether an individual has made a valid application for assistance or a valid request for a re-determination of their entitlement

 - whether an individual has a good reason for asking for a late re-determination